lua-rocks/luapi/README.md

 ## Todo

 - Swap full paths with req paths.
+- File can have one external class and many internals (tables as classes).
 - Escape whatever you want with `\` (partitially done).
 - Update comments in sources.
 - Document `do ... end` blocks as sections.